 Many people have contributed their time freely to this project.
 The manual is still a work in progress, and always will be.
 Whilst we try to make sure that instructions are not limited to specific versions, it is unavoidable that some things will change over the life of Ubuntu.
 Every time a new version of Ubuntu is released, we will revise this manual and make the appropriate changes.
-This manual is written for Ubuntu 10.04 LTS.
+At the time of writing, the current version is Ubuntu 10.04 LTS.